-The Professional Development Plan (PDP) is the document used to indicate what professional development activities faculty members have completed, or will complete, in order to meet promotion requirements.
+The Professional Development Plan (PDP) is the document used to indicate what professional development activities faculty members have completed, or will complete, in order to meet evaluation and promotion requirements.

-The PDP helps faculty gain approval for professional development and serves to track progress toward promotion.
+The PDP helps faculty gain approval for professional development and serves as a way to track progress toward promotion.

+The employer must approve all professional development activity used to meet threshold criteria for promotion.
 Prior approval is recommended.
-Professional development activities not listed on an approved PDP is not guaranteed to apply to promotion applications.
+Professional development not listed on an approved PDP is not guaranteed to apply to promotion applications.

-PDPs must be discussed with the faculty member's Division Director and are approved by the Tenure and Promotion Committee.
-Once approved, the professional development activities on the PDP are permanently accepted, as long as faculty provide evidence of these activities in their promotion application.
+PDPs must be discussed with, and approved by, the faculty member's Division Director.

+Once signed, the approved professional development activities on the PDP are permanently accepted, as long as faculty provide evidence of these activities in their promotion application.